 In the spring of 1962 one of the town trash dumps, which had previously been a strip mine, was set on fire in an attempt to clean it up for Memorial Day.
 The fire got out of hand and spread down into the abandoned mining tunnels below the town.
 The fire was not put out.

-In 1980 there were around 1,000 residents of Centralia, As the fire spread across multiple fronts people began to move out in larger numbers and by 1992 there were only 5 remaining residents.
+In 1980 there were around 1,000 residents of Centralia.
+As the fire spread across multiple fronts, and the toxic conditions worsened, people began to move out in larger numbers.
+By 1992 there were only 5 remaining residents.
 What was left of the town was claimed by the state of Pennsylvania under eminent domain.
 Per an agreement with the state, as the remaining residents move away or die, the state demolishes their homes.

 Today there are still a few die-hard residents remaining.
 Centralia is now a grid of streets with no street signs, only four buildings, and a few cemeteries.
 Sidewalks are interrupted by the occasional cut-in for driveways which no longer exist.
 There are walkway stairs that go nowhere.
 You could drive through Centralia and not even notice.
 Nature has reclaimed most of the space that used to be people’s homes and businesses as the underground fire continues to burn.

 Rather than being a freaky ghost-town, Centralia is a sad story about the end of a small town community.
 The documentary the Town that Was does a great job documenting the town’s history and its slow disappearance.

 Tide laundry detergent is a popular product to steal in exchange for cash and/or drugs.